Lismore: 02 6621 2481

 The first step in dealing with an intestate estate is seeking legal advice.
 Estate lawyers specialise in navigating the complexities of intestacy and can provide much needed clarity.
 While it might feel overwhelming, it’s crucial to begin this process as soon as possible.
 The legal system has specific protocols for handling estates without a Will, and delays can make things even more complicated.

-Once you have engaged a lawyer, the estate must be identified and assessed.
-This includes locating all assets such as bank accounts, property, investments, and personal possessions.
 Each state has its own rules for distributing an intestate estate, and the process often involves significant paperwork and court involvement.
 If there are outstanding debts, these must also be settled before any inheritance can be distributed.

 The Legal Process of Administering an Intestate Estate